leonorae/HereItIs/FINAL_REPORT.md

 ### What We Completed
 - PostgreSQL database with API to access the data.
-- Backend framework in Flask.
+- The backend framework in Flask is deployed in Render.
-- Deployment of the website.
+- Functional demo of the website addressing the goals of the project.
-- Functional demo of website addressing the goals of the projects
+- TBD

 ### What We Were in the Middle of Implementing
 - TBD